shiquda/readwise-account-sync/README.md

 ## Features

-- Use Readwise Export API to retrieve highlights.
-- Use Readwise Import API to upload highlights.
+- Use [Readwise API](https://readwise.io/api_deets) to retrieve and upload highlights.
+- Readwise Reader info is also supported.
+However, highlights in Reader are **not** supported due to the limitation of [Readwise Reader API](https://readwise.io/reader_api).
+Tell me if you have any ideas to fix this.
 - **Your metadata of highlights will be preserved**.

+## Disclaimer

+Please verify the data integrity after using this script.
+The author is not responsible for any data loss or damage that may occur during the sync process.
+Use this script at your own risk.

 ## Usage